Guebbit/css-ui/docs/atoms/highlights/HighlightBelt.md

 | `$translate`     | translateX to be in the middle              | `size`          | `-({$angle * 0.5} + {$border-width} * 0.5 - 3)` |

 <style lang="scss">
-@use "docs/theme.scss" as theme;
+@use "../docs/theme" as theme;
-@use "src/atoms/highlights/HighlightBelt.scss" as * with (
+@use "../src/atoms/highlights/HighlightBelt" with (
     $color: theme.$primary-color,
 );